-If you plan to make a remedy from your own placenta you can contact me for further instructions.
+If you plan to make a remedy from your baby’s placenta you can download full instructions here: Homeopathic Placenta.
 Alternatively, I am happy to make up the remedy for you.

 Learn how to help your babe incarnate well, to work through breastfeeding problems and to heal well on all levels after birth in the Postnatal Homeopathy course.